Mr-ram99/Mr-ram99/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies, oftware and quick hacks.
+- 🤔 &nbsp; Exploring new technologies, softwares and quick hacks.
 - 🎓 &nbsp; Studying Computer Science and Engineering.
 - 🌱 &nbsp; Learning more about Web development with ReactJs.